Stranded in Kabul: US resident short of options - Mind Of The Geek

 The chaotic effort to locate, contact and then expedite U.S. citizens in Afghanistan to safety has been bogged down, officials and advocacy groups said, by a lack of coordination within the U.S. government, frustrated attempts to educate the department and increasingly frequent warnings of possible terrorist attacks that have forced airport gates to close and meeting points to be relocated.

-US-based relief groups who assisted US citizens and Afghans who worked with the US government described a heartbreaking and dizzying process in which people trying to escape were routed, and then routed, to take points across Kabul where they were to board buses or join caravans headed for the airport, but were stranded en route.
+Relief groups in the United States who have assisted American citizens and Afghans who have worked with the United States government have described a heartbreaking and dizzying process in which those trying to escape were routed, and then routed, to Pick-up points across Kabul where they had to board buses or join caravans. headed for the airport, but were stranded on the way.

 Some people have reported that Taliban fighters at checkpoints took their US passports, aid workers said.
 Others said they were harassed or beaten on their way to meeting points and were unwilling to put themselves and their families at risk again.
 And some said they had been turned away by US troops standing guard at the airport gate.